MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovered-apps.md

      ![delete data](./media/delete-data.png "delete data")

    > [!NOTE]
    >  The deletion process takes a few minutes and is not immediate.
-## Suggesting a change

-If you find a new app in your environment that hasn't been scored by Cloud App Security, you can request a review of the app:

-1. At the top of the Discovered apps page, click the three dots and then select **Suggest new app**.

-2. In the **Suggest new cloud app** popup, fill in details about the new app including the name and domain of the app.

-3. We recommend selecting the checkbox to enable Cloud App Security analysts to contact you in case additional information about the app is needed, and so that you can be updated when the analysis is complete.